Immerse yourself in your practice at a Yoga retreat in Sri Lanka: here’s what to expect from Rukgala, a stone’s throw from Kandy.

 Rested and relaxed, mosey on over for dinner: oven-based lake fish, a traditional Sri Lankan curry and rice, or some other magical concoction that the chef has cooked up.
 After a cleansing shower it’s time to sleep!
 The next day, you do it all over again.
-Sound like your kind of holiday?
-Read on for everything you need to know about Rukgala Retreat near Kandy in Sri Lanka.

 The rooms at Rukgala Retreat

 Rukgala means “house/shelter on the rock” in Sinhalese, and the main house dates back to the 1970s.
 The property underwent extensive renovation in 2016 and was completed and re-opened to guests in 2018.
-The space at Rukgala Retreat is almost reminiscent of beach houses in Spain or Portugal: muted, soft colours with plenty of whites, greys and khaki.
+The space at Rukgala Retreat is almost reminiscent of beach houses in Spain or Portugal: muted, soft colours with plenty of calming whites, greys and khaki.

 The decor is classy and minimalist, with just a touch of colour.
 There are a total of 10 guest bedrooms across a number of room types including the large double/twin bedrooms in the “Main House” with private balconies overlooking the mountains and lake, or garden cottage rooms that have a mezzanine level and bathrooms with a view.

-The rooms are spacious and airy with plenty of natural light, and are equipped with air conditioning units as well as ceiling fans as the days can get sweltering hot.
+The rooms at Rukgala Retreat are spacious and airy with plenty of natural light, and are equipped with air conditioning units as well as ceiling fans as the days can get sweltering hot.
 Beds also have mosquito nets if you are so inclined to sleep with the balcony door open.
 Each room is also provided glasses and a refillable water jug so you can limit your plastic bottle usage.